Toys For Bob celebrate 25th anniversary of 'Crash Bandicoot' with a video

 Crash Bash is now the only Crash Bandicoot game from PS1 not remastered, and whilst there isn’t any confirmation fans are certainly clamouring for it.

-In other news, a Twisted Metal game is apparently in the works according to a journalist and other sources and it’s meant to coincide with the upcoming TV show.
+In other news, a Twisted Metal game is apparently in the works according to a journalist and other sources and it’s meant to coincide with an upcoming TV show.